 The function runs the Holt-Winters algorithm on the series with a season length of 1 hour and a sampling rate of 1 minute.
 The example doesn’t use the optional parameters to weigh smoothing, trend, and seasonality.

 If your data for CPU usage is not seasonal, use this query:

 The function runs the Holt-Winters algorithm on the series using a sampling rate of 1 minute.
 The example doesn’t use the optional parameters to weigh smoothing and trend.

 - The number of data points(including both the history length and the points in the window) divided by the sampling rate cannot exceed 10,000.

-- The sampling rate must evenly divide the season length.
+- For triple exponential smoothing, the sampling rate must evenly divide the season length.

 See Expanding Wavefront Predictive Analytics - See the Future with Holt-Winters Algorithm for in-depth discussion of an example.